 EURESFO: connecting cities for a resilient future

-The 11th European Urban Resilience Forum will take place on 26-28 June in Valencia, Spain.
-Registration is open NOW!
+The 11th European Urban Resilience Forum took place on 26-28 June in Valencia, Spain.

-Again in 2024, EURESFO will maintain its characteristic informative, open, and interactive ambiance, upholding its 'PowerPoint free' format.
-Participants are enthusiastically invited to share their experiences and perspectives on an array of topics that delve into the challenges inherent in urban resilience planning and implementation.
+Again in 2024, EURESFO maintained its characteristic informative, open, and interactive ambiance, upholding its 'PowerPoint free' format.
+Participants were enthusiastically invited to share their experiences and perspectives on an array of topics that delved into the challenges inherent in urban resilience planning and implementation.

 Target Audience: Resilience-makers, Resilience innovators, Resilience providers, and Resilience supporters.

-The 2024 edition of the European Urban Resilience Forum will take place in the framework of the Valencia Cities Climate Week (including the Cities Mission Conference, EURESFO and the Energy Cities Annual Forum), hosted by the city as part of the Valencia EU Green Capital 2024 celebrations.
-It will be a unique opportunity to bring together representatives of cities and regions from across Europe to discuss challenges and opportunities for strengthening resilience in the wider context of sustainable urban development.
+The 2024 edition of the European Urban Resilience Forum took place in the framework of the Valencia Cities Climate Week (including the Cities Mission Conference, EURESFO and the Energy Cities Annual Forum), hosted by the city as part of the Valencia EU Green Capital 2024 celebrations.
+It was a unique opportunity to bring together representatives of cities and regions from across Europe to discuss challenges and opportunities for strengthening resilience in the wider context of sustainable urban development.

 EURESO24: Resilience with a special focus on governance, water and climate-neutral cities.

-The 11th EURESFO will be built around three thematic streams and a special focus stream:
+The 11th EURESFO was built around three thematic streams and a special focus stream:

 Multilevel governance, cooperation and just transition: resilience leaves no one behind